 “Let’s go camping and not come back for a while.” –Unknown

 The Virginia Department of Conservation and Recreation (DCR) takes pride in managing 38 State Parks with an obvious focus on land conservation and access to all Virginians and others visiting our State, boasting a State Park within one hour of every Virginian.
-Within the parks, there are more than 500 miles of trails, thousands of campsites, cabins, and recreational spaces and facilities for biking, boating, fishing, picnicking, swimming, and equestrian space.
+Within the parks, there are more than 500 miles of trails, thousands of campsites, cabins, recreational spaces, and facilities for biking, boating, fishing, picnicking, swimming, and equestrian space.

-In a previous blog, I have highlighted Chippokes Plantation State Park.
+In a previous blog, I highlighted Chippokes Plantation State Park.
 For today’s blog, I am highlighting 3 more of the Virginia State Parks in which we have camped: Belle Isle, Pocahontas, and Powhatan State Parks.

 Belle Isle State Park

-Address: 1632 Belle Isle Road, Lancaster, VA.; Opens March 1 and closes the 1st Monday of December; Rates: $35 per night, $245 per week (*rates vary per website); Acreage: 733
+Address: 1632 Belle Isle Road, Lancaster, VA.; Opens March 1 and closes the 1st Monday of December; Rates vary so check the website; Acreage: 733

-The location of a Virginia plantation in the 19th century, Belle Isle still partially functions as farm land.
+The location of a Virginia plantation in the 19th century, Belle Isle still partially functions as farmland.
 It is the first State Park to be purchased by the State of Virginia under the 1992 Parks & Recreational Facilities Bond Referendum and boasts 7 miles of shoreline on the Northern Neck of the Rappahannock River that provides a diverse habitat for birds and wildlife.

 The campground hosts 34 sites, 1 bunkhouse, 1 cabin, and 1 lodge.
-Amenities include a full service bathhouse, dump station, water and electric hookups, fire rings, and picnic tables.
+Amenities include a full-service bathhouse, dump station, water, and electric hookups, fire rings, and picnic tables.
 The park also offers a hike-in or boat-in primitive campground.

-Our Review: We found the park to be very spacious, clean, and well maintained, with heavily wooded campsites, plenty of wildlife for a Disney Princess, and beautiful sunsets that can be viewed in wide open spaces over the nearby river.
+Our Review: We found the park to be very spacious, clean, and well-maintained, with heavily wooded campsites, plenty of wildlife for a Disney Princess, and beautiful sunsets that can be viewed in wide-open spaces over the nearby river.
 The park was one of the most remote of this group and making sure we had the supplies we needed was important.
 The nearest spot to grab supplies was 30-45 minutes away in each direction.

 Pocahontas State Park

-Address: 10301 State Park Road, Chesterfield, VA.; Open year round for camping; Rates: $35 per night, $245 per week (*rates vary per website); Acreage: 7,950.
+Address: 10301 State Park Road, Chesterfield, VA.; Open year-round for camping; Rates vary so check the website; Acreage: 7,950.

 Named after Chief Powhatan’s famous daughter, Pocahontas, and 20 miles from Richmond, Virginia’s State Capital, Pocahontas State Park is the largest and oldest State Park in Virginia, established in 1946.

 Our Review: This is a very big park with something for everyone.
-It’s services are busy with day use visitors and despite the size of the campground, it is well maintained and quiet.
-Our first site was across from the children’s playground and a wide open space for games.
+Its services are busy with day-use visitors and despite the size of the campground, it is well-maintained and quiet.
+Our first site was across from the children’s playground and a wide-open space for games.
 Our second site was heavily wooded and private.
 So close to Richmond, the park itself feels like a wooded oasis in the middle of suburbia.

 Powhatan State Park

 On the James River and 45 minutes from Richmond, Powhatan is the newest State Park in Virginia, founded in 2013.
-It sits remotely positioned in the northwest corner of Powhatan County among wide open farm land.
+It sits remotely positioned in the northwest corner of Powhatan County among wide-open farmland.
 The park offers a playground, boat launch, bridal trails, 12 miles of trails, and fishing.

 Our Review: The smallest of the parks we’ve visited so far, it is one of our favorites.
-It is quiet and well maintained.
-The sites are well positioned and spaced out.
-This is however, the first Virginia State Park that warned us to be Bear aware, warning campers how to secure their equipment and food stores from area bears.
+It is quiet and well-maintained.
+The sites are well-positioned and spaced out.
+This is, however, the first Virginia State Park that warned us to be Bear aware, warning campers how to secure their equipment and food stores from area bears.
 While we did not encounter bears during our trips to the park, we regularly see deer that come to the road and trails.
 The rangers were friendly and informative and there were regular patrols through the campground.

-We recommend the Virginia State Parks, not only for camping, but for anyone that enjoys outdoor activities.
+We recommend the Virginia State Parks, not only for camping but for anyone that enjoys outdoor activities.
 If going for the day, be aware that there is a $5 parking fee in all of the parks.